 From Princess Anne to Captain Mark Phillips, did you know that several Royal Family members have competed in the hallowed Olympic games?

-The Olympics are well and truly underway, with Britons all over the world glued to their television screens making sure to cheer their favorite athletes on as they compete for glory.
+Next year's 2024 Olympics will take place in Paris, with Britons all over the world glued to their television screens making sure to cheer their favorite athletes on as they compete for glory.

 Did you know that the Royal Family has had several family members compete at the games?
 The Royals have performed at several Olympic Games to various degrees of success.